Skip to main content

 Here’s what the SDK did behind the scenes:

-6. SDK verified — The SDK recomputed the signature locally and confirmed it matches.
-This proves the response came from AuthForge and wasn’t tampered with.
+6. SDK verified: The SDK verified the signature with your app’s public key (public_key).
+This proves the response came from AuthForge and wasn’t tampered with in transit.

 Next steps